snowplow/snowplow-javascript-tracker/api-docs/docs/node-tracker/markdown/node-tracker.emitterconfigurationbase.postpath.md

 ## EmitterConfigurationBase.postPath property

-The post path which events will be sent to Ensure your collector is configured to accept events on this post path
+The post path which events will be sent to.
+Ensure your collector is configured to accept events on this post path

 <b>Signature:</b>